Home

 Me: (Cheerfully) That's fine!
 I've got all day.

 Me: Your honor, I don't have any room in my schedule for a further hearing.
-I'm afraid I have to motion for dismissal.
+I'm afraid I have to move for dismissal.

 (Dismissal was granted; if Soccer Mom had seen through this technique, she too could have had her ticket dismissed!)